(866) 615-9507

 • Providing statements from witnesses (such as coworkers or family members) who can speak to the nature of your disability

 Always follow your doctor’s advice when receiving disability benefits.
-You may no longer be eligible to receive benefits if you’re not trying to improve your condition.
+You may no longer be eligible for benefits if you’re not trying to improve your condition.

 Applying for long-term disability (LTD) benefits in Pennsylvania usually triggers an “elimination period.”
 This is a waiting period between when you receive a diagnosis and when you start receiving benefits.

 Similarly, when you apply for a residual disability benefit, there may be a “qualification period.”
-You will need to continue to be disabled during this period before you can begin receiving payments.
+You must continue to be disabled during this period before you can begin receiving payments.

-How long this period lasts can depend on your policy’s terms.
+Your policy’s terms can determine how long this period lasts.
 In some cases, the qualification period for residual disability benefits is longer than the elimination period for total disability.

 A Note on Proportionate Disability